Stewart Ruch: Investigations

 Following the events of June 2021, the ACNA launched two parallel investigations — one into the accusations against Rivera and the diocese's response and another into allegations that Ruch and other ACNA leaders had created a culture of coercion and control in the Diocese of the Upper Midwest.

 Ecclesiastical trial

 After the investigations were concluded in 2022, two sets of charges, known as presentments, were filed against Ruch.
-On January 31, 2023, Ruch challenged the validity of the first presentment, halting the process until Archibishop Foley Beach publicly addressed Ruch's appeal.
+On January 31, 2023, Ruch challenged the validity of the first presentment, halting the process until Archbishop Foley Beach publicly addressed Ruch's appeal.
 On August 15, 2023, and November 6, 2023, the Anglican Church in North America announced that the two presentments against Bishop Ruch would advance to an ecclesiastical trial.
-Ruch will face a trial on July 14, 2025, to address four charges:
+The Ruch trial began in July 2025 on four charges: